Reform PIP; invisible illnesses sufferers are NOT being treated fairly

 The PIP system is failing so many people and rejecting them due to a lack of knowledge and experience.
 The forms are not written out with mental health or other invisible illnesses (with varying conditions) in mind.
 It is hard to explain a typical day as it varies constantly.

-I myself have been diagnosed with CRPS. and fibromyalgia.
-I developed it at the age of 23 and have to live with it for the rest of my life now.
+I myself have been diagnosed with CRPS, fibromyalgia, chronic fatigue syndrome, Vitamin D deficiency, depression.
+I developed CRPS at the age of 23 and have to live with it for the rest of my life now.
 There are no medications out there to get rid of my pain.
 I am in pain every single day down the whole right side of my body.
 I developed repetitive strain injury at the age of 22 and because it was not treated correctly; I now have a condition that is incurable.
 I was doing an apprenticeship at the time of injury and wanted a career within an office.
 I have been told my career is over now and I need to look at alternative jobs.

 I am 25 and my life is that of an elderly person.
 I struggle to walk around shopping centres.
 My right arm and leg will give way sometimes and I cannot use them.
 I struggle to cook dinners and clean the house.
 Doing these tasks hurt me so much I have to spend the next day laying on the couch recovering.
 I do not go out far and never alone as I am scared my right leg will collapse.

 I have seen in the news that people have committed suicide after their disability allowance has been revoked.
-I have seen that people suffering with CRPS have committed suicide due to not receiving the correct treatment and not being able to cope mentally anymore.
+I have seen that people suffering with CRPS, chronic fatigue syndrome have committed suicide due to not receiving the correct treatment and not being able to cope mentally anymore.